abapGit/abapGit/src/objects/tabl/ANORMALIES.md

   camel-case `@AbapCatalog.enhancementCategory`, while serialization uses the dotted spelling.

+- `2026-09-08`: ADT table DDL can omit semicolons between an include and its component extensions, and between intermediate extension blocks.
+The serializer preserves this layout while retaining the semicolon on the final extension; the parser accepts the omitted intermediate terminators.

 ## Conversion boundary

 Classic TABL metadata that has no representation in `define table` DDL is not